mahesh-singh/post/RabbitMQ.md

 - How to get there (Delivery)
 - What goes in must come out (Fidelity)

-AMQP is Standerd(http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol), wire level protocol (communicating with a remote machine or  getting data from point to poin http://en.wikipedia.org/wiki/Wire_protocol) and have many implementations(http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol#Implementations).
+AMQP is standard(http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol), wire level protocol (communicating with a remote machine or  getting data from point to point http://en.wikipedia.org/wiki/Wire_protocol) and have many implementations(http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol#Implementations).

 **RabbitMQ** is open source message broker software that implements the Advanced Message Queuing Protocol (AMQP).

 ##Hello RabbitMQ
-Rabbit MQ is nothing more than a message brocker.
+Rabbit MQ is nothing more than a message broker.
 All it does take messages and send to other places in pretty smart way.
 AMPQ is the protocol that it implements.
-Its completely language netural you can write to them and read to them in any language just like you are using TCP or HTTP.
+Its completely language neutral you can write to them and read to them in any language just like you are using TCP or HTTP.
 It runs on all major operating system (http://www.rabbitmq.com/platforms.html) and support huge number of developer platforms like Java, .NET, Python, PHP, Erlang and many more (http://www.rabbitmq.com/devtools.html).

 RabbitMQ server is written in the *Erlang* programming language and is built on the *Open Telecom Platform*(OTP) framework for clustering and failover.